Branding during M&A: Four steps to brand implementation

 A rebrand is not an everyday kind of activity.
 For this reason, your leadership team should be encouraged to make the most of the opportunity to create excitement and vision for the future.

 • Celebrate success.
 This is not business as usual and it gives you the perfect opportunity to create a feel-good factor, particularly if you are merging two different organisations.
-There’s nothing like branded merchandise to make it feel real and generate excitement
+There’s nothing like branded merchandise to make it feel real and generate excitement.

 We’ve already established that it’s vital to draw upon the network of your on-the-ground teams from an operational point of view.

-They possess the specific knowledge of their area of the business to help you to both identify and then deliver your branding across your entire organisation.
+They possess the specific knowledge of their area of the business to help you both identify and then deliver your branding across your entire organisation.

 Cross-functional and cross-border communication will help to smooth the rollout and promote a sense of unity.